OT and OTA Students

 3. Goal Setting

 Goals in hospice care differ from traditional rehabilitation settings.
-Instead of focusing primarily on improving function, goals emphasize maintaining engagement, maximizing comfort, and supporting participation in meaningful occupations that enhance quality of life.
+Instead of focusing on improving function, goals emphasize maintaining engagement, maximizing comfort, and supporting participation in meaningful occupations that enhance quality of life.

 4. Intervention Planning